purplesyringa/site/blog/fenwick-layout-for-interval-trees/index.md

 ### Bottom-up

 Before we move on, I want to highlight one last feature of segment trees.
-Since the layout is pre-determined, we can immediately compute the index of node $[x; x + 1)$ as $v = n + x$, where $k$ is the depth of the tree.
+Since the layout is pre-determined, we can immediately compute the index of node $[x; x + 1)$ as $v = n + x$, where $n$ is the size of the array.
 We can also compute the parent of a given node as $\lfloor \frac{v}{2} \rfloor$.
 This allows us to iterate through nodes containing $x$ in the bottom-up order rather than the typical top-down order, thus saving on comparisons/branches typically required to decide which child to recurse into.

 But wait, I thought we were going to use Fenwick trees rather than segment trees as the basis?